Urinary Incontinence Treatment in Reno

 Clinically Proven.
 Patient Approved.

-Backed by clinical studies, Axonics Therapy is clinically proven to regain bladder and bowel control and deliver clinically meaningful improvement in quality of life.
+Backed by clinical studies, sacral nerve modulation is clinically proven to regain bladder and bowel control and deliver clinically meaningful improvement in quality of life.

 In a clinical study of patients with urinary urgency incontinence (after 6 months of therapy),

 - 93% of patients were satisfied with their therapy*

 - 90% of patients experienced a ≥50% reduction in UUI symptoms*

 - <2% of patients reported discomfort at the implant site